 - 1. Run a three node private fishnet (using your program only, not the sample solution), with each node running in a separate window.
 Make the nodes form a chain network (see ./fishhead --help and look for chain).
 From one node, ping another node using its specific address.
 Capture the entire output of the three sessions using, for example, the script command.
-Make sure the debugging level is FISHNET\DEBUG\ALL (the default) so that we can see what packets are being sent and received.
-Mark up the printout to tell us what is going on. - 2.
+Make sure the debugging level is FISHNET_DEBUG_ALL (the default) so that we can see what packets are being sent and received.
+Mark up the printout to tell us what is going on - 2.
 Use your IPAQ to ping our fishnet node running in 324 (the Systems' Lab) directly, by using its specific address.
 You just need to get within radio range and discover its address.
 You can identify our node as the one sending periodic pings to neighboring nodes with packet contents "Fishnet is alive". - 3.
-Use the turnin program on the Linux servers to electronically submit one or more C files containing the source code of your solution.
-In this case, the main file should be hw1.c.
+Use the turnin program on the Linux servers to electronically submit one or more C files containing the source code of your solution, including the Makefile if you have changed it.
 You must do this before class on the day that it is due.
-The code you send should be suitable for us to manipulate automatically for grading checks.
-(In particular, it should compile using the makefile we provided.) - 4.
+The code you send us should compile as is with the command "make hw1". - 4.
 In class on the due date, hand in one stapled paper write up, with both partners' names on it, containing: - a.
 A printout of the source code you submitted electronically. - b.
 A printout of any output we have asked you to capture. - c.
 Short answers to the discussion questions.